May-Tinh-Sci-Low-Code/Sci-Low-Code/doc/readme.txt

-This folder contains teh documentation of SciLowCode in ENglisch.
+This folder contains the documentation of SciLowCode in ENglisch.
 Other localizations to follow soon.